MicrosoftDocs/m365copilot-docs/docs/api-plugin-manifest.md

 ---
 title: API plugin manifest schema for Microsoft Copilot for Microsoft 365
-description: Learn about API plugins in Microsoft Copilot for Microsoft 365
+description: Learn about the members and properties you can use in a manifest file for an API plugin in Microsoft Copilot for Microsoft 365
 author: pabrosse
 ms.author: pabrosse
 ms.topic: reference